 Many people coy away from making khaman dhokla because it doesn’t turn spongy.
-In this post, I have covered all the tips and tricks that I have learned over the years to a fail-proof instant khaman dhokla recipe.
+In this post, I am unfolding a few of my favorite tips and tricks that I have learned over the years to make a fail-proof instant khaman dhokla recipe.

 - Start with a fresh batch of eno.
-The open pack may result in flat dhoklas.
+The open pack or stale eno may result in flat dhoklas.

 - A simple trick to a fluffy khaman – beat the batter well.
 The more you beat the batter; more air is incorporated in the batter, resulting in soft-spongy khaman.
 Just remember to beat the batter before adding eno.